wolfalders/wolfalders.github.io/_teaching/pedogogy.md

 Undergraduate Courses: MES 15: Intro to Middle Eastern Art and Archaeology (Spring 2016, Spring 2017, Spring 2018).

 ### Mentorship and Undergraduate Training
-Trained students from the US and from the State University of Zanzibar in archaeological field methods, remote sensing, and ceramic analysis (Summer 2019, Summer 2023).
+Trained students from the US and from the State University of Zanzibar in archaeological field methods, remote sensing, and ceramic analysis (Summer 2019, Summer 2023, Summer 2024).

 Supervised undergraduates in managing field data.
 PI: Lisa Maher (Fall 2020)